-Welcome back to my series on making your own delicious Thanksgiving Dinner, even if you’ve never done it before.
+Welcome back to my series on making the Big Holiday Dinner.
 If you’re just joining us, you may want to check the earlier posts on Getting Organized, The Checklist, Tools and Decorations, The Gravy Tutorial, How to Cook the Turkey, and How to Make Soup.
-These were written with the idea that you’d be making and doing some of this stuff in the weeks approaching Thanksgiving and I know we’re getting down to the wire here, but you can still get organized and get it all together, even at the last second.
 Today, a quick primer on how to make Mashed Potatoes.

 I know.
 You’re thinking seriously?
 How to make mashed potatoes?
 Isn’t that, like, the easiest dish to make?

 Yeah.
 It is, but it’s also a critical one and you can turn those lovely spuds into a gluey mess if you’re not careful.
 However, this method is about as foolproof as it can get.
 Also, this is one of those dishes that you really have to make fresh.
 Which means while everyone is lingering over their salads, you’ll be in the kitchen finishing these up.

 Which spuds to buy